Gavriel94/novelty-search/README.md

 Can be run from the command line
 `$ python novelty_search.py`

-Optional arguments can be passed as 6 integers:
+Optional arguments can be passed to change the simulation setup:
 - number of foragers
 - number of hunters
 - number of ravines